AkuSax/FibLDM/README.md

 ---

-**DDPM‑v2** is a research‑grade PyTorch implementation of a Denoising Diffusion Probabilistic Model (DDPM) tailored for pixel‑wise contour/segmentation tasks.
+**DDPM‑v2** is a PyTorch implementation of a Denoising Diffusion Probabilistic Model (DDPM) tailored for pixel‑wise contour/segmentation tasks.
 The codebase features:

 - **Cosine β‑schedule** (Nichol & Dhariwal, 2021) for smoother noise variance.
 - **Exponential Moving Average (EMA)** of model weights for robust sampling.